inglrcruz/voters/README.md

 # voters
-Aplicación desarrollada con NestJS, React Native, TypeScript y MongoDB, diseñada específicamente para el registro de potenciales potenciales.
+Application developed with NestJS, React Native, TypeScript, and MongoDB, specifically designed for the registration of potential prospects.

 ## App folder